• Home

 Supplies for upcycling a picture frame, including Mod Podge, clippers, metal sheet, frame, scrapbook paper and paint

-I also knew I had quite the stash of Mod Podge, scrapbook paper and paint supplies cluttering up my craft space.
+I also knew I had quite the stash of Mod Podge, scrapbook paper, and paint supplies cluttering up my craft space.
 Two problems solved!

-Several years ago, my sister-in-law gave me a nifty magnetic recipe card holder, and I immediately knew I wanted to make something similar using this old metal frame.
+Several years ago, my sister-in-law gave me a nifty magnetic recipe cardholder, and I immediately knew I wanted to make something similar using this old metal frame.
 With its built-in kickstand, this frame was destined for kitchen greatness.

 Upcycled Photo Frame Recipe Card Holder